Check Compensation

 If a passenger is placed in a higher class than that for which a ticket was purchased, an airline has not right to request any additional payment or otherwise increase the airfare.

 Airlines collect airport taxes from air passengers on behalf of airports.
-A passenger is obliged to pay these taxes & associated fees only when the passenger took his flight.
-Otherwise, taxes shall not be levied & payable.
-Therefore, you can request an airline to refund you with taxes you already paid for a flight you did not take.
-If you have “No Show” case you should check with us as we may offer this service a bit later, provided enough customers need this help.
+A passenger is only required to pay these taxes and associated fees at the time they board their flight.
+Otherwise, no tax will be levied and payable.
+You can therefore ask an airline to reimburse you for the taxes you have already paid for a flight you did not take.
+If you have a "No Show" case, you should check with us as we may offer this service a little later, provided that enough customers need this help.

 These expenses must be reasonable and shall be compensated by an airline.
 You can claim such reimbursement by lodging a separate complaint with the airline.
 AirAdvisor does not currently deal with such cases, but if you need our help with such type of cases, feel free to contact us for tips/guidelines.
 In other words, the flight compensation as per the Regulation No. 261/2004 is not a replacement for such mentioned expenses.
 AirAdvisor considers adding this as additional service at later date.